G-S9N6DX06CF

 The theories that have received most credibility have focused on a possible motion dazzle confusion effect and the one that tsetse flies and other biting flies are less likely to land on black and white striped than on uniform surfaces.

-Predators without color vision find them difficult to isolate when they are bunched up in groups.
+Predators without color vision find it difficult to isolate when they are bunched up in groups.

 Zebra interesting factsPredators find it difficult to isolate a single zebra when they are bunched up in groups